calmm-js/documentation/introduction-to-calmm.md

 ### [`Model :: JSON`](#model--json "Model is just simple data.")

-In the Calm^2 architecture, model refers to the object or state being displayed by and manipulated through the UI.
+In the Calmm architecture, model refers to the object or state being displayed by and manipulated through the UI.
 Usually it is just a JSON object or array that adheres to some schema.
 Most importantly, the model is just simple data.
 The model knows nothing about observables or anything else about the UI.
 It